-In general, glaucoma can not be cured, but it can be controlled.
-Eye drops, pills, laser procedures, and surgical operations are used to prevent or delay further damage.
+Glaucoma can not be cured, but it can be controlled.
+Eye drops, pills, laser procedures, and surgical operations prevent or delay further damage.

-With any type of glaucoma, regular eye exams are very important to detect progression and to prevent vision loss.
+Regular eye exams are essential to detect progression and prevent vision loss with glaucoma.

-Because glaucoma can get worse without you being aware of it, it is likely that your treatment needs to be changed over time to achieve a lower “target eye pressure”.
+Because glaucoma can worsen without being aware of it, your treatment likely needs to be changed over time to achieve a lower “target eye pressure.”